the-diversables/eLearning_Planning/README.md

-# DVRS LMS Plan
+# DVRS eLearning System Plan

-documentation related to the planning phase of a Learning Management System
+documentation related to the planning phase of a eLearning system